Countering Bias and Misinformation mainly about the Arab-Israel conflict

 This is especially true of the overwhelmingly strident commentaries and "news" reports about the Arab-Israel conflict.
 On both the left and right, extremism has become the vogue and rational discussion is too often replaced by the loud and the sensational.

-In countering this type of bias and misinformation on this site, special care is taken to maintain credibility by checking the veracity of all data presented as fact and by adhering to rational, civil discourse and intellectual honesty.
+In countering bias and misinformation on this site, special care is taken to maintain credibility by checking the veracity of all data presented as fact and by adhering to rational, civil discourse and intellectual honesty.
 Efforts are made to acknowledge and suppress known biases and to follow the facts wherever they lead.